alncat/opusDSD/README.md

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/riborna.png?raw=true "80S ribosome rna swing")

-A more colorful one, the particles are colored according to their projection classes, note the clusters often show certain dominant colors, this is due to the consensus refinement will account structural variations in images by distorting their pose paramters like **fitting a longer rod into a small gap by tilting the rod! (those are all what the consensus refinement can fit!)**
+A more colorful umap is shown above.
+The particles are colored according to their projection classes, note that the clusters often show certain dominant colors, which is due to structural variations in images are accounted in the consensus refinement by distorting the pose paramters of each particle, like **fitting a longer rod into a small gap by tilting the rod!**

 ![Alt text](https://raw.githubusercontent.com/alncat/opusDSD/main/example/umapr.png?raw=true "80S ribosome color UMAP")